Posted on

 Demeyere 5-Plus (best-performing): The best stainless skillet I’ve used.
 Its 5-ply design ensures excellent heating speed and retention, while its smooth Silvinox finish reduces sticking better than All-Clad.
 However, it’s expensive.

 All Teflon alternatives have their strengths and weaknesses.
-They are different tools for different jobs.
+They are different tools for different jobs, so I recommend a mixture to get the most from each:

 • Grab a high-quality, non-stick ceramic pan.
-Use it for super sticky foods like eggs and pancakes only.
-This will make cooking and cleaning easy and ensure the pan lasts long, as you use it less often.
+Use it only for super sticky foods like eggs and pancakes.
 Jump back to top picks.

-• Grab a good cast iron or carbon steel skillet for heavy-duty, high heat tasks like searing steaks or veggies.
+• Grab a good cast iron or carbon steel skillet for heavy-duty, high-heat, niche tasks like searing steaks or veggies.
 Jump back to top picks.

-• Add a quality 3-ply or 5-ply stainless steel saute pan or pot (or an enameled iron version) for any acidic foods you cook.
+• Add a high-quality 3-ply or 5-ply stainless steel sauté pan or enameled cast iron skillet for cooking acidic foods.
 Jump back to top picks in stainless steel or enamel.

-But, if I could pick only one, it’d be my seasoned 12″ cast iron skillet from Lodge.
+But if I could pick only one, it’d be my seasoned 12″ Lodge cast iron skillet.
 Its low cost and remarkable versatility make it a standout choice for me.

 Conclusion